Blame It on Rio: Plot

 Businessmen Matthew Hollis and Victor Lyons are best friends and colleagues who work in São Paulo and are preparing to go on a vacation to Rio de Janeiro with their respective teenage daughters, Nikki and Jennifer, and Matthew's wife Karen.
 Victor is going through a divorce, while Matthew's marriage has become strained.
 At the last minute, Karen announces she is going to Bahia by herself instead.
 Matthew and Victor ultimately arrive in Rio with their daughters, settling into a rented house.
 Jennifer and Nikki share a room, where Jennifer confesses that she used to have a crush on Matthew.

 On the beach, as they walk by numerous topless young women, Matthew and Victor are embarrassed to find that their daughters are topless as well.
 That night, after dropping the girls off at a beach wedding, the men visit a bar.
 While Victor flirts with a woman named Isabella, Matthew returns to the wedding, where he encounters Jennifer.
 When the wedding attendees remove their clothes and take a dip in the ocean, Jennifer persuades Matthew to join them as she takes off her top.
 While in the water, Jennifer kisses Matthew, which Nikki witnesses, and the two proceed to have sex on the beach.

-The next morning, Matthew insists that it can never happen again, but Jennifer continues to flirt with him in various inappropriate situations.
+The next morning, Matthew insists that what happened the previous night can never happen again, but Jennifer continues to flirt with him in various inappropriate situations.
 At one point, while Victor and Nikki are having breakfast in the garden, Jennifer kisses Matthew while he is shaving, transferring some shaving cream to her cheek.
 At another point, she touches his leg from under the table while having dinner, and the two eventually have sex again.
 When Jennifer asks Nikki if she hates her, Nikki responds that she hates Matthew instead.